Robo3D/Slicing-Profiles/README.md

 ###Requests and Issues

-If you want to see support for a new slicer, or have a problem you'd like us to solve, please sumbit an issue above.
+If you want to see support for a new slicer, or have a problem you'd like us to solve, please submit an issue above.

 ###Standards